T.J. Oshie scores twice, Capitals come back to beat Devils

 ZAJAC’S 1,00TH

-Devils veteran center Travis Zajac played in his 1,000th regular-season NHL game.
-All have come with New Jersey.
+Devils veteran center Travis Zajac played in his 1,000th regular-season NHL game, all with New Jersey.
+Teammates had him step on the ice first and take a solo lap at the beginning of warmups, and Zajac was in the starting lineup.

-“He’s a consummate pro that he prepares well, he’s detailed, a good teammate — he does everything well,” Ruff said.
-“There’s a reason you play 1,000 games, and the reason is because he does so many things well.”
+“It wasn’t the result we hoped for,” Zajac said.
+“Nonetheless, it was a special moment for me and one I’ll never forget.”

 UP NEXT